louaimabr/Risk-Transmission-/README.md

   - Tested lags from `1 to 5 days`.
 - **Thresholds**:
   - P-value < 0.05 for significance.
+  - F-statistic > 10 for meaningful causality strength.
 - Results were stored in `significant_results.csv`, including:
   - Source, Target, Lag, F-statistic, and P-value.